huggingface/transformers/docs/source/en/model_doc/dac.md

 ## Overview

-The DAC model was proposed in [Descript Audio Codec: High-Fidelity Audio Compression with Improved RVQGAN](https://arxiv.org/abs/2306.06546) by <Rithesh Kumar, Prem Seetharaman, Alejandro Luebs, Ishaan Kumar, Kundan Kumar>.
+The DAC model was proposed in [Descript Audio Codec: High-Fidelity Audio Compression with Improved RVQGAN](https://arxiv.org/abs/2306.06546) by Rithesh Kumar, Prem Seetharaman, Alejandro Luebs, Ishaan Kumar, Kundan Kumar.

 The abstract from the paper is the following: